MuensterImagingNetwork/MINCourses_ImageAnalysis/docs/coursepreparation/thehive.md

 - Please download the "Windows App" (older versions: "Microsoft Remote Desktop App").
 - Start the App.
 - Enter the IP address and credentials you received as email.

+You can find a detailed manual on our [confluence pages](https://confluence.uni-muenster.de/spaces/WWUIMW/pages/54528157/The+HIVE+-+FAQ#expand-HowdoIgetaccesstomydata).